teddyf/slogo_team16/DESIGN.md

 * How the user will set the turtle in the front end, and how this will be communicated to the backend

 ## Team Responsibilities
-Aninda: Back-End External
+Aninda: Back-End External<br/>
-Teddy: Back-End Internal/Back end integration
+Teddy: Back-End Internal/Back end integration  <br/>
-Jordan: Front-End
+Jordan: Front-End<br/>
 Lucy: Front-End/Front End integration